darlinghq/darling-python_modules/Modules/matplotlib-1.1.1/matplotlib-1.1.1/doc/faq/installing_faq.rst

 Clone the main source using one of::

-   git clone git@github.com:matplotlib/matplotlib.git
+   git clone --depth 1 git@github.com:matplotlib/matplotlib.git

 or::

-   git clone git://github.com/matplotlib/matplotlib.git
+   git clone --depth 1 git://github.com/matplotlib/matplotlib.git

 and build and install as usual with::